-Switching the DC terminal on during manual operation or digital remote control can be disabled by pin REM-SB of the built-in analog interface.
-For more information refer to 3.5.3.1 and example a) in 3.6.4.7.
+Switching the DC output on during manual operation or digital remote control can be disabled by pin REM-SB of the built-in analog interface.
+For more information refer to 3.4.3.1 and example a) in 3.5.4.7.

-▶ How to manually switch the DC terminal on or off
+► How to manually switch the DC output on or off

 - 1. As long as the control panel is not completely locked press the button On/Off.
 Otherwise you are asked to disable the HMI lock.
 In case the HMI lock is connected to a PIN, you are asked to enter the PIN first. - 2.
-With the possible HMI lock removed, button On/Off toggles the DC terminal state, as long as this is not restricted by an alarm or the device being in remote control.
+With the possible HMI lock removed, button On/Off toggles the DC output state, as long as this is not restricted by an alarm or the device being in remote control.

-▶ How to remotely switch the DC terminal on or off via the analog interface
+▶ How to remotely switch the DC output on or off via the analog interface

-1. See section ""3.6.4.
+1. See section ""3.5.4.
 Remote control via the analog interface".

-▶ How to remotely switch the DC terminal on or off via the digital interface
+▶ How to remotely switch the DC output on or off via the digital interface

-1. See the external documentation "Programming Guide ModBus & SCPI" if you are using custom software, or refer to the external documentation from LabVIEW VIs or other software provided by the manufacturer.
+1. See the external documentation "Programming Guide ModBus & SCPI" if you are using custom software, or refer to the external documentation from LabView VIs or other software provided by the manufacturer.

-3.5.8 Recording to USB stick (logging)
+3.4.8 Recording to USB stick (logging)

-Device data can be recorded to USB stick almost anytime.
+Device data can be recorded to USB stick (USB 3.0 is supported, but not all memory sizes) anytime.
 For specifications of the USB stick and the generated log files refer to section "1.9.6.5.
 USB port (front side)".